 Their involvement doesn’t end after you say yes.
 In fact, it intensifies.

 The mistake here is that too often, illustrators bristle at the idea of receiving notes.
-I’m here to tell you, be thankful it isn’t worse.
-In my case, a piece of art is reviewed by the designer, art director (me), copy editor, editor, editor-in-chief, associate publisher, and publisher.
+Be thankful it isn’t worse.
+A piece of art could be reviewed by the designer, art director, copy editor, editor, editor-in-chief, associate publisher, and publisher.
 It’s a damn miracle you aren’t getting more notes.
 What notes you do receive are meant to bring out the best in you.
-That is our collective job.

 This is where the term “gate-keepers” comes into play.
 People who deride traditional publishing don’t like the idea of having a professionally trained team (or “gatekeepers”) voice opinions on their book.
 They then go off and self-publish a poorly edited (if at all), poorly designed (if at all), poorly copyedited (if at all) mess of a book.
 You can’t run around with a scalpel and say you’re a doctor.